flyhighroc/MMF-deep-imaging/README.md

-# MMF-deep-imaging
+# MMF-Deep-Imaging
-Python implementation of Deep learning the high variability and randomness inside multimode fibres
+Python implementation of paper: Deep learning the high variability and randomness inside multimode fibres